India – quick travel guide

 description paragraph…highlights

-Croatia is not the cultural tourist destination to me.
+Croatia is not a cultural tourist destination to me.
 Many people come here as a cheap Italy beach alternative.
 It’s not because they’re so interesting in Croatian culture, terrain, or food.
 Even though I know many Croatians, I don’t have any image of their personality stereotypes.

 1 week would be enough to arrive in capital Zagreb, and then hop off to a coastal destination of your choice, Split or Dubrovnik.
 And can then hop further on into another Balkan country.